ipnz/Docs/Policies/ModernSchools.md

 - On average, all schools spent approximately 11 percent of their total operations grant for 2010 on ICT-related expenditure.
 The majority of principals report that school management has the most influence in ICT expenditure decisions.
 - The barriers that were most commonly identified by schools as limiting the use of ICT included: the cost of ICT equipment, the cost of upgrades, the speed of technological change, and technical support.

-**3.2.4          Bring Your Own Device:** When schools were surveyed in 2010-2011, tablets and mobile devices, including those brought to school by students, were starting to have an impact.
+#### 3.2.4 Bring Your Own Device

+When schools were surveyed in 2010-2011, tablets and mobile devices, including those brought to school by students, were starting to have an impact.
 Labeled BYOD (Bring Your Own device) by educators, the notion of students and their families supplying the means of engaging in school digital education raises issues of both enhanced learning as well as societal inequality.

 "Of course, BYOD also means that parents - instead of schools - may end up footing the bill for computing devices in the classroom."
 That's a concern to people like educator and author Gary Stager, who thinks that BYOD may be the "worst idea of the 21st century, because it 'enshrines inequality'".